JochLAin/fractale/README.md

 # Dependencies

-Fractale use [uuid](https://www.npmjs.com/package/uuid) to generate a unique id for model instances.
+- Usage of [uuid](https://www.npmjs.com/package/uuid) to generate a unique id for model instances.
-Fractale use [moment.js](https://momentjs.com/docs/) for date validation.
+- Usage of [moment.js](https://momentjs.com/docs/) for date validation.

 # License